There are no products in your shopping cart.

 Cervical cancer is the most common cancer in women under 35 years old.
 A virus called human papillomavirus (HPV) causes most cases of cervical cancer, there are many types of HPV and not all cause cancer some cause genital warts.
 HPV is an extremely common sexually transmitted infection that around 4 out of 5 people (80%) will have 1 type of during their lifetime.
 For younger women, the HPV vaccination can help prevent 7 out of 10 cases of cervical cancer (70%).
 The vaccine also protects girls against 90% of genital wart cases.
 The vaccine, along with cervical screening when women turn 25, makes cervical cancer one of the most preventable cancers.

-In schools, girls aged between 11 and 13 will be offered the HPV vaccine.
-They can have the vaccine up to the age of 18 through their GP.
-If they have the vaccine, it will protect them for at least 10 years against:
+In schools, girls and boys aged between 11 and 13 will be offered the HPV vaccine.
+They can have the vaccine up to the age of 25 through their GP.
+If they have the vaccine, it will protect them against: